Background pattern

 Hydrochloric acid (for pH adjustment), water for injectable preparations

-Olimel N12 is a conditioned emulsion for perfusion in a 3-compartment bag.
+Olimel N12 is an emulsion for perfusion packaged in a 3-compartment bag.
 One compartment contains a lipid emulsion, another a solution of amino acids, and the third a solution of glucose.
 These compartments are separated by non-permanent seals.
 Before administration, the contents of the compartments must be mixed by rolling the bag over itself from the top of the bag until the seals are open.

 Appearance before reconstitution: